LeonardoRocca-13/LIDC-IDRI_Segmentation_Project/README.md

 ## Dataset

-The LIDC-IDRI dataset can be downloaded from [link to dataset](https://example.com).
+The LIDC-IDRI dataset can be downloaded from [link to dataset]([https://example.com](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254)).
 Please refer to the dataset's documentation for more information on usage and citation requirements.

-## Resources

-- Deep Learning with Python - Francois Chollet: [link to book](https://example.com)
-- Lung Cancer Detection using Deep Learning - Research Paper: [link to paper](https://example.com)

 ## License